Nominations close 7th April 2023

 - The ability to take risks with ideas

 - The ability to offer significant insights from both their own specialism and other domains

 - Interest in the transatlantic dimension of the Project

 - Leadership – achievement or potential to make significant impact in their fields

 - A personality which combines well with the chemistry of the conference

 - Long term potential to benefit the applicant / the Project

 Nominees are generally between 28-40 years old, with a proven track record of achievement and high future potential.
 Delegates are chosen on the basis that they will contribute to, and benefit from, the experience of the four-day conference and subsequent lifelong membership of the Fellowship.

 In the UK, candidates attend selection interviews which take the form of a round table discussion with between 8 and 12 nominees.
 These are usually held in the Spring.
 Regardless of outcome, the Project tries to make the selection evening an enjoyable experience in itself.

 In the US, nominees submit written applications and “attend” mandatory virtual interviews with a member of the National Selections Committee.
-Regional chairs act as coordinating points for the nominations and create short lists.
-The regional short lists are sent to a National Selections Committee for final consideration.
+Preliminary Selections Committee members act as coordinating points for the nominations and conduct an initial review of applications and resumes.
+They then provide recommendations to the National Selections Committee for final consideration.